-In early Medieval Europe, wigs were popular among wealthy men and women.
-Most of whom were suffering from some kind of hair loss.
+In early Medieval Europe, wigs were popular among wealthy men and women, most of whom were suffering from some kind of hair loss.
 After some time, so many wealthy individuals were wearing wigs, that it became a trend.
 Every aristocrat wanted one.
 At that time, wigs were usually sourced from poor people (as though their medieval plight was not enough) or made from animal fur.
 Thank man's best friend, buffaloes and trusty yaks.

 But why the lies?
-We'll take Brazil for example, Brazilian women are synonymous for their exotic beauty, which we all assume to equate with beautiful exotic hair.
+Let's take Brazil, for example, Brazilian women are synonymous for their exotic beauty, which we all assume to equate with beautiful exotic hair.
 It just sounds better than Chinese hair.
 It sounds so good, millions of women are willing to pay that much more for it.
 There are little to no regulations in the human hair industry, so most, if not all, hair manufacturers are able to get away with it.

 Think about it... how on earth could you get all that Peruvian hair from Peru.
 Have you ever seen Peru on a map??
-There aren't enough heads, male or female, to fulfill the world's demand.
+There aren't enough heads, male AND female, to fulfill the world's demand.
 What's sad is that most boutiques and hair vendors don't even know the difference.
 They believe exactly what their manufacturers tell them.
 And why blame them?

 Our Cambodian Human Hair

 Our Cambodian hair is sourced from the rural parts of Western Cambodia.
 Cambodia has a population of approximately 15 million and its official language is Khmer.
 Its ethnic makeup consists of 3 main groups, Austroasiatic, Malayo-Polynesian and Tai.
-Our hair is sourced variably between those peoples, but come mainly from the Austroasiatic peoples.
+Our hair is sourced variably between those peoples but come mainly from the Austroasiatic peoples.